The following is an excerpt from the upcoming book Evergreen Trees: The Mythic Spirituality of Draug, by Geirulf Odinsson:

 Dreams are attempts made by the Otherworldly unconscious to communicate with Midgardian consciousness.
-The unconscious cannot use eloquent speech to communicate its messages, so it uses Midgardian symbols and images instead.
-Mythology operates in the exact same way.
+The unconscious cannot use eloquent speech to communicate its messages, so instead it uses Midgardian imagery and symbolic representations.

-Midgard itself is inherently mythic in nature; it is a reflection of the Otherworld, its body.
+Midgard itself is inherently mythic in nature; it is a reflection of the Otherworld, its fleshy body.
 Every Midgardian experience you have, everything you see and touch, is there to teach those who are paying attention.
 The cycles of the moon and the passage of the seasons.
 The annual death of nature and her rebirth in spring.
 The rising and setting of the sun and the onset of night; that all encompassing darkness which leads once more to the dawn.
 Midgard is the riddle world, the domain of myths and symbols.
 Midgard is the stage upon which Önd manifests itself through narrative, characters and settings.
 Midgard is the greatest, most vivid mythos of them all, a great dream we are all having together.
 Do symbols themselves contain the truth?
 No. They are but images.
 The truth is contained invisibly within the symbol, like a wight within a tree, like a soul within a body.
 We are as children who must learn through stories and pictures.
 This is how we begin our journey towards the Gods.
 This is how we learn the lessons of Midgard and grow in power and knowledge.

 It is the forge of Gods.